open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-bellapps.md

 ## Objectives

-* Understand how the BeLL-Apps interface is structured
+* Understand how BeLL-Apps interface is structured
 * Understand basic functions of community BeLL
 * Add resources to your Community in order to get accustomed to the BeLL-Apps interface